$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

 Without a more general picture in mind, namely using bases of pencils, the present construction was elusive.
-In fact, in some sense the pathologies of the $(\Gtwosplit,\Ein^{2,3})$-structures in \cite{Eva25} arose from trying to use a `straight' copy of $\Ein^{2,1}$ for the fiber, with a certain small `bad set' excised out, leaving a leftover $\mathbb{S}^1\times \mathbb{S}^1\times \R$ fiber.
-One obtains a geometric structure, but with strange behavior.
+Indeed, a $(\Gtwosplit,\Ein^{2,3})$-geometric structures interpretation of $\Hit(S,G)$ was provided in \cite{Eva25}.
+However, those geometric structures have some pathologies, including $\dev$ being non-proper and strictly locally injective in the Fuchsian-Hitchin case.
+These strange features arose as a consequence of trying to use a `straight' copy of $\Ein^{2,1}$ for the fiber, with a certain small `bad set' excised out, leaving a leftover $\mathbb{S}^1\times \mathbb{S}^1\times \R$ fiber and hence a non-compact manifold housing the geometric structure.
+The present work has some clear upsides: it is effective for both $\Ein^{2,3}$ and $\Pho^\times$, it works in far greater generality than just the Hitchin case, and it also elucidates the \cite{GW12, KLP18}-geometric structures.